ras52/bootstrap/stage-3/README.txt

 The same escape characters are accepted as for strings.
 Multicharacter literals are allowed where a 32-bit immediate is expected, and may contain upto four characters.
 Their layout is such as to make them useful for short text fragments: 'xyz' the same layout as "xyz".
+(Note that this layout is the opposite design decision to that made in gcc.
+Neither the C standard nor the ABI provide any guidance on the matter.)

 The assembler requires its source file to be suffixed .s and automatically assigns the output file name by replacing the .s with a